sustainers/sustainers.github.io/working-groups/academic-projects.md

 **How to get involved**:

 * Join the #sustainoss-academia channel on the [Open Collective Slack](https://slack.opencollective.com/).
 * Come to our next meeting, on September 28th at 12:00PM ET.
-For more, see https://discourse.sustainoss.org/t/sustainoss-academic-wg-next-meeting/1350.
+For more, see [this thread](https://discourse.sustainoss.org/t/sustainoss-academic-wg-next-meeting/1350).

 ## Purpose